MichaelCurrin/dev-cheatsheets/cheatsheets/python/install/install-and-upgrade.md

 Using Homebrew.

 Note that upgrading Python with Homebrew causes all my virtual envs to break.
-Using `pyenv` is safer.
+Using [Pyenv][] is safer.

+[Pyenv]: {% link cheatsheets/python/install/pyenv.md %}

 ### Install